“He Sold Our Schools off to the Highest Bidder”

 David I. Backer (@schooldaves) is an associate professor of education policy at West Chester University.
 His research focuses on ideology and school finance, and he writes a weekly newsletter called Schooling in Socialist America.

-Jason Wozniak is an assistant professor in the Educational Foundations and Policy Studies Department at West Chester University, and is a member of the Debt Collective.
+Jason Wozniak is a researcher and organizer with Debt Collective and professor in the Department of Educational Foundations and Policy Studies at West Chester University.
 Jason taught in Chicago Public Schools from 2000-2004.

 Get 10 issues for $19.95